GooeyG/CarsProject/README.md

   ![Jenkins-VM-files](https://i.ibb.co/znfpsC5/Jenkins-clone-confirmed.png)

   Obviously this is not very useful at all and it would have been much easier to simply git clone directly in my VM's terminal.
-I need to expand on this and get thing automated which leads me to the next step.
+I need to expand on this and get things automated.

   Here I have Jenkins pulling from the develop branch of my repository and it is setting up my Flask app on the VM and then running the unit tests.
 As you can see here the coverage report is 98%.
+At this point I am still using an sqlite database which I plan to later change to an SQL database hosted on a container.

   ![Jenkins-Tests](https://i.imgur.com/PgA0UZg.png)